 We pretty much started the project roughly the day after we came back from the AlphaGo match in Seoul, where we beat Lee Sedol, the world [Go] champion.
 I was talking to Dave Silver, the project lead on AlphaGo, and we were discussing “What’s the next big project that DeepMind should do?”
 I was feeling like it was time to tackle something really hard in science because we had just solved more or less the pinnacle of games AI.
 I wanted to finally apply the AI to real-world domains.
-That’s always been the mission of DeepMind: to develop general-purpose algorithms that could be applied really generally across many, many problems.
-We started off with games because it was really efficient to develop things and test things out in games for various reasons.
-But ultimately, that was never the end goal.
-The end goal was [to develop] things like AlphaFold.
+That’s always been the mission of DeepMind: to develop general-purpose algorithms that could be applied across many, many problems.
+We started off with games because it was more efficient to develop AI and test things out in games for various reasons.
+But ultimately that was never the end goal.
+The end goal was to develop things like AlphaFold.

 Were you surprised that AlphaFold was so successful?

 Yeah, it was surprising, actually.
 It’s definitely been the hardest thing we’ve done, and I would also say the most complex system we’ve ever built.
 The Nature paper that describes all the methods, with the supplementary information and technical details, is 60 pages long.
 There are 32 different component algorithms, and each of them is needed.
 It’s a pretty complicated architecture, and it needed a lot of innovation.
 That’s why it took so long.
 It was important to have all these different inputs from different backgrounds and disciplines.
 And I think something we do uniquely well at DeepMind is mix that together—not just machine learning and engineering.